Select an Option below:

 Swat It

-How to Use: Lay out several picture or letter cards on a table or wall that represent words with different initial and final sounds.
-For example, pictures of “cat,” “dog,” and “fish” for initial sounds or “bat,” “cup, and “log” for final sounds.
+How to Use: Lay out several picture cards on a table or wall that represent words with different initial and final sounds.
+For example, pictures of cat, dog, and fish.
+For initial sounds: Say a sound (e.g., /d/), and have the student swat the picture card that begins with that sound (e.g., dog).

 Spin the Word

-Material(s): Fidget Spinner (spinning tool)
+Material(s): fidget spinner (spinning tool)

 Rhyming Feud

 How to Use: In small groups or as a whole class, have a “Rhyming Feud” game where students use a buzzer or push light to signal when they have a word that rhymes with a given word.
-For example, if the word is “dog,” students might buzz in with “log,” “frog,” or “hog.”
+For example, if the word is dog, students might buzz in with log, frog, or hog.
 The first student to correctly come up with a rhyme wins the round.
 Keep the game fast-paced to build excitement and reinforce rhyming skills.

 Bonus Tip: To make the game even more engaging, assign points for correct answers and keep a leaderboard.
 Consider creating a “Rhyming Champion” for the week who can lead the next round.